chromium/chromium/docs/security/lookalikes/lookalike-domains.md

 |:--------------------------------------:|:-----------------------------:|
 | ![Interstitial page](interstitial.png) | ![Safety Tip bubble](tip.png) |

+These warnings do not indicate that the site the user has visited is malicious.
+They only indicate that the site looks like another site, and the user should make sure that they're on the site that they expected.

 ## Examples of lookalike domains

 Chrome's heuristics are designed to detect spoofing techniques in the wild.
 Some